This post may contain affiliate links. Please read my Disclosure for more info.

 - Transfer to a jar with a mesh lid.

 Sprinkle on carpet and vacuum off.
-Please note; not for cat owners
+Please note; not for cat owners.
+Find out what essential oils are toxic for pets in this post.

 - 2 cups water